Legionnaires’ disease (legionellosis)

 Legionnaires’ disease is caused by infection with Legionella bacteria.
 The bacteria are transmitted via aerosols, mists of microscopic water droplets containing the pathogen, and enter the airways when inhaled.

-Infection is also possible in rare cases where water containing the pathogens accidentally enters the windpipe instead of the esophagus when swallowed.
+In addition to infection via aerosols, in rare cases, infection is also possible if water containing the pathogens accidentally enters the windpipe instead of the esophagus when swallowed.
 However there is no risk of infection when drinking the water in the normal way as Legionella bacteria are killed by gastric acid in the stomach.
 Infection from person-to-person is also almost unheard of.
 So people who have been infected do not pass the infection on to others.

 How can Legionnaires’ disease be prevented?